 TikTok is Gen Z’s new social media app of choice, and marketers are chomping at the bit to get on the app and connect with its young audience.
-But the app is still maturing, and at the moment potential TikTok advertisers are limited to options that aren’t as robust as those offered by more established social media platforms.
+But the app is still maturing, and at the moment potential TikTok advertising is limited to options that aren’t as robust as those offered by more established social media platforms.

-Having said that, there are still plenty of advertising opportunities for brands who want to get in front of the users early, before in-app ads get too prolific and the user base gets jaded.
+Having said that, there are still plenty of TikTok app ad opportunities for brands who want to get in front of the users early, before in-app ads get too prolific and the user base gets jaded.

-There are currently four ad formats available on TikTok:
+There are currently six ad formats available on TikTok:

 - Biddable Ads

 - Brand Takeover

 - Custom Influencer

 All ads require that you go through a TikTok advertising representative.

 1. In-Feed Video Ads